|

 GRSA requires a minimum of two weeks’ notice for all cancellations to be eligible for a full refund.

-Cancellations made within two weeks of the selected camp session are non-refundable
+Cancellations made within two weeks of the selected camp session are non-refundable.
+Refundable request must be made to sailcamp@grsa.org.

 2026 Adult Learn to Sail Weekend Course Dates